SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO CMTS.md

 ### Detailed Interface Info page

-On thispage, the interface info is displayed.
+On this page, the interface info is displayed.

 Click **XMPL RPC** to retrieve data that is not available on the CISCO device itself, e.g. to retrieve the **IF Speed** from a server.
 The data will be retrieved via calls to a customized platform.

-Via **Measurement Configuration**,you can configure a more detailed Interface.
+Via **Measurement Configuration**, you can configure a more detailed Interface.

 More detailed information about the incoming and outgoing information can be found on the **Detailed Information Info - Rx** and **Detailed Information Info - Tx** pages.